compbioclub/MitoR/Readme.md

 ![Figure1](./figure/Figure1.png)

-The schematic overview of MitoR.
+### The schematic overview of MitoR.

 + A. The Poisson-Gamma model for fitting profiles of T cell and cancer cell endogenous mitochondria (enMT).
 + B. The Poisson-Gamma mixture model for predicting each cell's T cell and cancer cell fraction proportions.
 + C. Four strategies with specific cutoffs to identify hijacker and non-hijacker cancer cells.

+## 📑 Citation

+Jiang, A.; Lyu, C.; Zhao, Y. Predicting T Cell Mitochondria Hijacking from Tumor Single-Cell RNA Sequencing Data with MitoR.
+Mathematics 2025, 13, 673. https://doi.org/10.3390/math13040673

 ## 📥 Installation